 #2 Introduce your distributors to your tracking technology – before there’s a problem

 You can make your distributors aware that you’re using keg-tracking technology before you bring up the specific issue of keg loss with them.
 And by introducing your partners to the technology and how you plan to use it, you will help lay the groundwork for solving any future issues you may run into regarding keg loss.

 There’s nothing worse than complaining about an issue without so much as an inkling of a possible solution.
 If you bring up the topic of keg loss to your distributor, what’s your endgame?
 How much do you want to be compensated for?
 How do you plan to reduce keg loss in the future?
 What’s a reasonable request that will encourage the distributor’s interest?
 Some brewers accept up to 2 loss and ask that the distributor take responsibility for any loss beyond that.
 This avoids putting all the burden on the distributor – and with the write-off functionality, the brewer still avoids total financial loss.

 This may sound silly but it’s worth mentioning.
 Be confident!
 You’ve made a wise business decision and you have data on your side.
 You have answers that will help solve the problem.
 Have confidence in your business competency and use it to help begin this dialogue with your distributors.
 You’re well within your rights to hold distributors accountable for how they handle your property.

-We cannot eradicate keg loss, but there is a lot you can do to lessen the financial burden it can have on your small business – and SLG is here to help.
-We offer a variety of tools that will help you manage your business and accomplish the goals you’ve set.
+We cannot eradicate keg loss, but there is a lot you can do to lessen the financial burden it can have on your small business – and Hillebrand is here to help.
+We offer a variety of solutions that will help you manage your business and accomplish the goals you’ve set.
 If you have any questions, feel free to contact us!